SPICA-group/spica-tools/doc/source/index.rst

 Welcome to spica-tools' documentation!
 =======================================
-Spica-tools are to set up coarse-grained (CG) molecular dynamics (MD) simulation with SPICA (Surface Property fItting Coarse grAined model, see `SPICA-web <https://www.spica-ff.org/>`_ for details) and support the SPICA parametrization.
+Spica-tools is a suite of programs that support the setup and parameterization of coarse-grained (CG) molecular dynamics (MD) simulations using SPICA force field (Surface Property fItting Coarse grAined model, see `SPICA-web <https://www.spica-ff.org/>`_ for details).
-The tools can be used with the ``cg_spica`` command integrating python codes.
+The tools can be used with the ``cg_spica`` command integrated python codes.
-The github repository of spica-tools is found at `spica-tools-devel <https://github.com/SPICA-group/spica-tools-devel>`_.
+Spica-tools github repository is found at `spica-tools-devel <https://github.com/SPICA-group/spica-tools-devel>`_.

 Installation
 =======================================
-The command to call the tools in src/ directory is cg_spica and requires Python 3 enviroment.
+The command to invoke the tools in the src/ directory is cg_spica and requires the Python 3 environment.
-Bash enviroment is also needed to excute the tools with commands on consoles.
+You will need a bash environment to execute the tools using the command in a console.
-You can dowload this repository including a setup file to use the command by the following command:
+You can download this repository, including the setup file to use the command, with the following command:

 ``git clone git@github.com:SPICA-group/spica-tools-devel.git``

-Then change the current directory to the top directory of the repository:
+Then, change the current directory to the top directory of the repository:

 ``cd spica-tools-devel/``

-You can find a bash script set.sh, to add a path for using the command, and excute it by the following command:
+There is a bash script set.sh, to add the path to use the command, run it with the following command:

 ``source set.sh``

-The path to cg_spica has been added to the environmental variable PATH.
+The path to cg_spica has been added to the PATH environmental variable.
-Adding the above line in your setup files like *.bash_profile* would be convinient if you often need to use the spica-tools.
+Adding the above line to a configuration file such as files *.bash_profile* may be useful if you need to use the spica-tools frequently.
-To make sure that the command integrating python codes in src/ directory is available on consoles, run the following commands:
+To verify that the commands to integrate python codes in the src/ directory is available in the console, run the following commands:

 ``cg_spica -h``

 ``cg_spica map2cg -h``

-You can see the available option of the commands by this if the command path is properly added to your PATH.
-Cg_spica requires several python libraries to excute some codes that include arithmetic operation and load trajectory files obtained from MD simulation.
-The libraries are listed in requirements.txt in the top directory and can be installed with pip by the following command:
+You can see the available options for the commands, if the command path has been correctly added to the PATH.
+Cg_spica requires several python libraries to execute some codes, including arithmetic operations, and to read trajectory files obtained from MD simulations.
+These libraries are listed in requirements.txt in the top directory and can be installed using pip with the following command:

 ``pip install -r requirements.txt``